 Long-Term Stay Hotels

 There are hotels that cater to long-term travelers and offer studios and even one bedroom units with kitchenettes.
-Extended Stay America, Homewood Suites and several chains by Marriott all offer extended stay units.
+Extended Stay America (save up to 40% with code MF8TT), Homewood Suites and several chains by Marriott all offer extended stay units.
 When booking a room, do not book a daily rate!
 Looks for long-term stay rates online or by calling the hotel manager directly to inquire about a long-term rate.
 There are many benefits to staying in a long-term stay hotel.
 Often they will accept pets, have daily or weekly housekeeping service and free breakfast, coffee and snacks.
 Sometimes they may have a gym.
 You may also be eligible to receive hotel chain points for your stays, if the hotel has a loyalty point program.
 You can then use these points to book free stays in the future.

 The struggle is real to pay bills as a healthcare professional.
 I have found many therapists and nurses rent rooms to travelers, especially in places that get a constant flow of temporary staff.
 While living with a co-worker may not be your ideal, it is worth looking into.
 I have called managers, after accepting positions, to ask if anybody on staff rents to travelers.